jlpl/smear-api-tools/README.md

 # SMEAR API Tools

-This projects contains functions that help interacting with the SmartSMEAR API.
+This project contains functions that help interacting with the SmartSMEAR API.

 ## Installation